kommitters/bns/README.md

 # BNS - Business Notification System

-**BNS** is a flexible solution for building your own notification use cases, connecting your datasources with your daily tools.
+The business notification system is designed to be a versatile platform, offering key components for building various use cases.
+It provides an easy-to-use tool for implementing notifications without excessive complexity.

 ## Installation